lngoquy1/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## What's next?

-I promised youtube video citations, but so far we've got only 1, but I guarantee you more for Kubernetes for CI/CD, and a bit of Go and HashiCorp Vault.
+I promised youtube video citations, but so far we've got only 1, but I guarantee you more for Kubernetes, a bit of Go, and HashiCorp Vault.